tobocop2/share.perelste.in/README.md

 The main module exposes all the extensions that are used throughout the application.

-All files are not served by Flask but by nginx since nginx is tremendously faster than flask and is much better for serving static content  In order to do this, I needed flask to send a specific header which provides a redirect to nginx, which in turn is aliases to a directory on the filesystem.
+All files are not served by Flask but by nginx since nginx is tremendously faster than flask and is much better for serving static content.
+In order to do this, I needed flask to send a specific header which provides a redirect to nginx, which in turn is aliases to a directory on the filesystem.
 This way, flask does not have anything to do with the file serving and is only used for application logic.

 Models
 ----------------